-- 181. The national consultation was organized at MAF office for a half day in Vientiane capital on 9th Dec 2022 through the face to face meeting for the participants who stay in Vientiane capital, while the virtual channel was also utilized and participated by the project coordination office from four target provinces include Xiengkhuang, Houaphanh, Oudomxay and Phongsaly provinces through Zoom platform.
-The representatives from MAF, MOH, MOES, MOF, MPI, MLSW, FAFO and DAFO was invited to the meeting with total 25 participants and 4 of them were female (see Annex 4: Public Consultation Report for more detail). - 182.
+- 166. The national consultation meeting on the Environmental and Social Framework (ESF) of the Project Phase II to the provincial and district levels at the meeting room of the DRD, MAF during March 6, 2024 was invited to the meeting with total 40 participants.
+Representing stakeholders through the face-to-face meetings for the MAF, MOH, MOES, MPI, MILSW.
+And online meetings for the Representatives from provinces and districts from 7 provinces and 25 districts of the project.
+Stakeholders and project participants can understand the World Bank's Environmental and Social Framework (ESF) and tools that will be used in Phase II projects.
+Participants provide comments and suggestions to the presented tool (ESF), in order to improve it to suit the activities of the Phase II project.
+For ESF work.
+Overall, the project is classified as a low environmental-social risk project, most of the risk will occur mainly to society.
+Therefore, the challenge is the lack of coordination and resolution of proposals through the GRM channel in the MIS Laos system which is not yet as effective as it should be. - 167.
 The Power Point Presentation (PPT) was used to display the finding of FGD consultation gathering from the field works.
 The consultation was mainly conducted in Lao language while interpretation was also available for experts from the WB.
-The consultation aims to: (i) presenting about the finding of the FGD with the project beneficiaries and relevant stakeholders at provincial level, (i) collecting feedback and opinion regarding the implementation of RRPM project and recommendation for proposed RRPM II project. - 183.
-The key finding of FGD can be summarized as below: Positive impact of the Project and the challenges - 184.
-The subsidy from the CCT program brings lots of benefits to local communities, especially pregnant women and mothers of the children under two years old, because they use this cash to buy food such as meat, vegetables, and fruits to cook for their children to increase the nutrition for their family.
+The consultation aims to: (i) presenting about the finding of the FGD with the project beneficiaries and relevant stakeholders at provincial level, (i) collecting feedback and opinion regarding the implementation of RRPM project and recommendation for proposed RRPM II project.
+The key finding of FGD can be summarized as below:

+Positive impact of the Project and the challenges

+168. The subsidy from the CCT program brings lots of benefits to local communities, especially pregnant women and mothers of the children under two years old, because they use this cash to buy food such as meat, vegetables, and fruits to cook for their children to increase the nutrition for their family.
 In addition, they also can buy some supplement milk for their kids which this makes their family's health condition was improved and be healthier, Moreover, CCT helps to reduce the expense of their family for health treatment when they get sick and fill up the motorbike's tank with fuel to take them to the hospital.
-However, the CCT program is facing challenges and difficulty as summarized below - Other community members who do not receive the CCT try to obstruct other community members not to join the project's activity because they do not well understand the condition of receiving CCT; - District partners from other projects still lack understanding of the RRPM project;
+However, the CCT program is facing challenges and difficulty as summarized below